 Why Croatia?
 The hottest tourist destination in Europe has something for everyone.
-Culture, food, wine, tradition, festivals, UNESCO, nature, party
+Culture, food, wine, tradition, festivals, UNESCO, nature, party and adrenaline tourism!

 - Beaches in Croatia: Heaven on Earth